yiingsheah/UCCC2513-Mini-Project/README.md

 1. Chong Yiing Sheah_Week(4) activity has been uploaded.
 Thank you
 2. Chong Yiing Sheah_Week(5) activity has been uploaded.
 Thank you
 3. Chong Yiing Sheah_Week(6) activity has been uploaded.
 Thank you
+4. Chong Yiing Sheah_Week(7) activity has been uploaded.
+Thank you